unep-grid/helm-charts/README.md

 ### MapX

-⚠ Following [Sokube](https://www.sokube.io/en/home) recommendations, MapX database is not deployed in the k8s cluster.
-Make sure a working MapX database is accessible from the cluster.
+⚠ Recommendation from [Sokube](https://www.sokube.io/en/home): databases should not be deployed in a k8s cluster especially for production.

+Make sure you have access to a functional MapX database from the cluster before deploying MapX.

 Deployment from the local Helm chart: